-Best board game apps for iPhone and iPad in 2018
+Cure your boredom with some iOS board games

 Catan is a popular board game, and it's even available digitally on your iPhone and iPad.
 In Catan, you must race against others to settle on the island of Catan and become the Lord or Lady of the island first!

-It's a game of resources, and you'll want to own as much land and have as many materials as possible if you want to beat the others who are competing for the same title as you.
+It's a game of resources, and you'll want to own as much land and have as many materials as possible if you're going to beat the others who are competing for the same title as you.
 Build your own settlements and take over the regions owned by others.
 The one who has the most victory points by the end of the game wins.

 With Catan Universe, players get the experience of both the board game and card game, so this is a 2-for-1.
 Catan Universe allows you to create custom pass-and-play matches with up to four people, or you can go with AI opponents or even online.
 Just sign in to your Catan account, and play from anywhere.